thecodingmachine/deeployer/README.md

 It aims to automate a number of processes, including easy backup setup, easy reverse proxy declaration, etc...

+## The Deeployer config file

+TODO

+## Using Jsonnet

+TODO: explain how to create variants of the main file (for instance a dev environment with PHPMyAdmin)

+## Referencing environment variables in the Deeployer config file

+TODO

 ## Installing locally